molehair/annoyer/devnote.md

 ## to do
 - offline usage, background sync
   - https://developers.google.com/web/updates/2015/12/background-sync
+- update stack when modify a term in the stack
 - unified error handling
 - blankify error
   - term: enough is enough